CANFLUX/pipeline-documentation/13_Create_Your_INI_Files.md

 9. Second stage necessary fields are: variableName, title, units.
 ```

+[XXX move to separate file]
 #### *Third Stage INI file*

 XXX add content

+Once you have set up the relevant configuration files and your third stage INI, test it using the following Matlab command:
+`fr_automated_cleaning(yearIn,siteID,[1 2 7])`.

+Alternatively, if you already ran the first and second stages, you can simply run: `fr_automated_cleaning(yearIn,siteID,7)`.
+Note that the third stage is typically more computationally expensive than stages one and two.

 #### *Output to Ameriflux CSV file*
 Finally, once you have inspected your clean data and are happy with your INI files, you can output the data to a CSV file formatted for submission to Ameriflux: